Avianca: SCADTA (1919–1940)

 Soon after the airline was founded, German scientist and philanthropist Peter von Bauer became interested in the airline and contributed general knowledge, capital and a tenth aircraft for the company, as well as obtaining concessions from the Colombian government to operate the country's airmail transportation division using the airline, which began in 1922.
 This new contract allowed SCADTA to thrive in a new frontier of aviation.
-By the mid-1920s, SCADTA started its first international routes that initially covered destinations in Venezuela and the United States.
+By the mid-1920s, SCADTA started its first international routes covering destinations in Venezuela and the United States.
 In 1924, the aircraft that both Ernesto Cortissoz and Helmuth von Krohn were flying crashed into an area currently known as Bocas de Ceniza in Barranquilla, killing them.
 In the early 1940s, Peter von Bauer sold his shares in the airline to the US-owned Pan Am.

 National Airways of Colombia (1940–1994)

 On June 14, 1940, in the city of Barranquilla, SCADTA, under ownership by United States businessmen, merged with regional Colombian airline SACO, forming the new Aerovías Nacionales de Colombia S.A. or Avianca.
-Five Colombians participated in this: Rafael María Palacio, Jacobo A. Corea, Cristobal Restrepo, and Aristides Noguera, as well as German citizens Albert Teitjen, Werner Kaemerer and Stuart Hosie, while the post of first President of Avianca was filled by Martín del Corral.
+Five Colombians participated in this: Rafael María Palacio, Jacobo A. Correa, Cristobal Restrepo, and Aristides Noguera, as well as German citizens Albert Teitjen, Werner Kämerer, and Stuart Hosie, while the post of first President of Avianca was filled by Martín del Corral.
 Avianca claims SCADTA's history as its own.

 In 1946, Avianca began flights to Quito, Lima, Panama City, Miami, New York City and Europe, using Douglas DC-4s and C-54 Skymasters.
 In 1951, Avianca acquired Lockheed Constellations and Super Constellations.
 In 1956, the company transported the Colombian delegation to the Melbourne Olympics on a 61-hour trip, stopping only to refuel.

 During the 1960s, the company built the Avianca Building in Bogotá, designed by the architect Germán Samper, which was inaugurated in 1969 on the south side of Santander Park.
-In 1961, Avianca leased two Boeing 707s to operate its international routes and on November 2, 1961, it acquired its own Boeing 720s.
-In 1976, Avianca became the first Latin American airline to continuously operate the Boeing 747-100.
+In 1961, Avianca leased two Boeing 707s to operate its international routes, and on November 2, 1961, it acquired its own Boeing 720s.
+In 1976, Avianca became the first South American airline to continuously operate the Boeing 747.
 Three years later, it started operations with more 747s, including two Combi aircraft, mixing cargo and passenger operations.

 In 1981, Avianca undertook the construction of a new exclusive terminal called the Terminal Puente Aéreo, which was eventually inaugurated by President Julio César Turbay Ayala.
-Avianca's original purpose for the terminal was for flights serving Cali, Medellín, Miami and New York.
+Avianca's original purpose for the terminal was for flights serving Cali, Medellín, Miami, and New York.